NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 Notice a sensor detects cars and notifies a car park.
 The car park then updates the displays.
 Sensors connect **to** a car park, and a car park connects **to** its displays.

-In other words, a sensor needs to know about a car park, and a car park needs to hold displays displays.
+In other words, a sensor needs to know about a car park, and a car park needs to hold displays.
 This is an example of aggregation, where one object holds a reference to another object.
-In this case, the `CarPark` class holds a reference to instances of the `Display` classes (aggregation) and has some ownership over them; sensors while technically holding a reference to car park do so primarily to notify (update) the car park but conceptually they don't "posses" a car park, so association may be more suitable.
+In this case, the `CarPark` class holds a reference to instances of the `Display` classes (aggregation) and has some ownership over them; sensors while technically holding a reference to car park do so primarily to notify (update) the car park but conceptually they don't "posses" a car park, so association may be more suitable than aggregation to represent this relationship (art not science).

 The following class diagram presents this relationship: